 - Annual percentage rate (APR).
 Interest rates and fees for credit builder loans vary widely, with APRs ranging from 0% to 15% or more.

 - Annual percentage yield (APY).
 The APY on a credit builder account determines how much interest you’ll earn.
 While it’s likely you won’t earn a lot of money on a small loan, a higher APY will lead to lower loan costs overall.

 - Prepayment penalties.
 You probably won’t be charged a prepayment penalty for paying off your loan early, and any fees you do see will likely be nominal.
 However, if your funds are in a CD, you may have to pay a penalty for closing the CD.

-How to find and apply for a credit builder loan
+How to apply for a credit builder loan

 Decide whether you can take on new debt

 Before looking for a credit builder loan, assess whether you’ll be able to keep up with payments.
-Borrowers who took out credit building loans were more likely to be late paying back other loans, especially if they already had existing debt, according to a recent Consumer Financial Protection Bureau study.
+Borrowers who took out credit-building loans were more likely to be late paying back other loans, especially if they already had existing debt, according to a Consumer Financial Protection Bureau (CFPB) study.

 If you’re struggling to pay your bills, look for a credit builder loan that comes with both a low loan amount and a low monthly payment.
-Your payment history can be the most important factor that determines your credit scores, constituting about 35% of your FICO Scores.
-Even a single late payment, defined as being more than 30 days past due, might hurt your credit scores.
+Your payment history can be the most important factor that determines your credit scores, constituting about 35% of your FICO Score.
+Even a single late payment — defined as being more than 30 days past due — might hurt your credit scores.

 Compare credit builder loan companies

 Look for a credit builder loan online and at branch-based financial institutions like credit unions.
 Besides offering credit builder loans, several online lenders also offer credit builder cards, which are credit cards secured by money you first deposit into an account before it becomes active.